 Quota limits are not always easy to diagnose!
 Below are behaviors and error messages that indicate you may need a project quota increase.

-Project quota symptom (workspace fails to create)
+Symptom that you've exceeded your project quota (workspace fails to create)

-If you have exceeded your Google project quota and try to create a workspace in Terra, your workspace will fail to create and you will get an error message in the create workspace modal:
+If you have exceeded your Google project quota and try to create a workspace in Terra, your workspace will fail to create and you will get an error message in the create workspace modal.

 - limits on how many projects can be under a single Google Cloud Billing account